kyleoettle/blog/blog/2025-09-22-targeted-feature-flags.md

 //register the AzureAppConfigurationRefresherProvider services that's required for automatic refresh. builder.Services.AddAzureAppConfiguration();
 ```
-This looks pretty standard and matches what the documentation provided. `Why the long blog post then bro?`
+This looks pretty standard and matches what the documentation provided. `So why the long blog post?`

 You can see I added the Azure App Configuration and set the RefreshInterval.
-Although the default is 30 seconds anyway, I like explicitly setting these values to create visibility for myself or the team I'm working with - not everyone has the same context.
+Although the default is 30 seconds anyway, I like to set thes values explicitly.
+It creates visibility for myself or the team - since not everyone has the same context.

-When initially testing it ou it wasn't obvious to me yet, but `builder.Services.AddFeatureManagement()` registered the services as Singleton services.
+When initially testing it out it wasn't obvious to me yet, but `builder.Services.AddFeatureManagement()` registered the services as Singleton services.
 More about it later.

 The `builder.Services.AddAzureAppConfiguration()` ensures the RefreshProvider is loaded which will be required by the middleware that I register next.